 - There Is No Kill Like Overkill: Gets no less than three deaths in the Season 1 finale.

-- Too Powerful to Live: It is made clear that the one and only way to put an end to his reign of terror is to permanently kill him.
-Anything less and he would always return to cause more trouble.
+- Too Powerful to Live: He's such a monster that the only idea about dealing with him is to permanently kill him off, nothing less suffices.
+Otherwise, he will always return to cause more trouble.

 - Tyrant Takes the Helm: After manipulating Per Degaton into killing his father, Savage takes over the Kasnian Conglomerate.
 He does it again once Per Degaton has outlived his usefulness.